Est. qty: 200

 Issue #5 of Volume One contained an authentic (not fake as suggested elsewhere) advertisement for a Marvel-brand douche from the early part of the 20th century.

 This ad caused DC Comics executive Paul Levitz to order the entire print run destroyed over concerns that this could lead to litigation with their main rival (Marvel Comics).

 It is thought that none of the recalled comics were ever distributed in the US, however, there are conflicting reports that a few may have made it into the DC comics preview packs.
 What is certain is that a small batch had been shipped to the UK and escaped the destruction.

-Amazingly, not only was the Marvel-brand douche advert real, but the products themselves can still be seen today.
+Amazingly, not only was the Marvel-brand douche advert real, but some of the products themselves have survived to this day.
 Below is an photograph of an original box: